-Plum Island Ecosystems LTER is involved with four long-term experiments to determine the effects of nutrient loading and detritus removal on the marshes and tidal creeks of the estuarine system.
+Plum Island Ecosystems LTER is involved with five long-term experiments to determine the effects of nutrient loading, detritus removal and sea-level rise on the marshes and tidal creeks of the estuarine system.
 Data associated with long term experiments can be found here.

 Tidal Creek Fertilization Experiment